-Prerequisites: Satisfactory completion of all OTA courses, prerequisites, and all Level I Fieldworks A and B through the third semester with a grade of "C" or better and cumulative GPA of 2.5; free of infectious diseases; current certification in CPR and First Aid; proof of personal accident insurance; and reading proficiency

-Level II Fieldwork A includes the development of professional skills through supervised application of treatment principles.
+6 Prerequisites: Satisfactory completion of all OTA courses, prerequisites, Co-requisites, and all Level I Fieldworks A and B through the third semester with a grade of "C" or better and cumulative GPA of 2.5; free of infectious diseases; current insurance; and reading proficiency Level II Fieldwork A includes the development of professional skills through supervised application of treatment principles.
 Fieldwork experience includes the treatment of geriatric clients, children, or adults.
-Students will be under direct supervision from an occupational therapy practitioner in all aspects of occupational therapy practice.
-This experience requires at least 37 hours per week for eight weeks.
+Students will be under supervision from an occupational therapy practitioner in all aspects of occupational therapy practice.
+This experience requires at least 35 hours per week for eight weeks.
 Completion of at least one fieldwork practicum in a physical disability site and the second in any of the following: physical disability, psychosocial, pediatric, hand therapy, work hardening, or a combination of sites.
 (F)